Hazardous Materials

 The United States Environmental Protection Agency (EPA) manages the criteria for determining whether or not a waste is hazardous.
 The material will either be listed as hazardous with the EPA or exhibit hazardous characteristics like Ignitability, Corrosiveness, Reactivity, or Toxicity.

-Household Hazardous Waste HHW includes things like paint, gasoline, yard chemicals, and oils.
+Household Hazardous Waste (HHW) includes things like paint, gasoline, yard chemicals, and oils.
 You will find these items under the kitchen sink or stored in the garage.
 It is illegal to dispose of some of these items in the trash, pour them down the sink or dump them into storm drains.

 Dispose of these and other items at: